I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_capabilities.md

 For more information about PFC, see <a href="https://msdn.microsoft.com/9DD8A66F-273F-4E5A-99EF-33C2EDF3240C">Priority-based Flow Control (PFC)</a>.

 <div class="alert"><b>Note</b>  In order for the network adapter to support NDIS QoS for DCB, it must support at least one PFC-capable traffic class.</div>
 <div> </div>

-`MaxNumTrafficClasses`

-A <b>ULONG</b> value that specifies the maximum number of NDIS QoS traffic classes that the network adapter supports.
-For more information, see <a href="https://msdn.microsoft.com/0DE61F97-7173-4D91-90F3-20EAFB810251">NDIS QoS Traffic Classes</a>.

-<div class="alert"><b>Note</b>  In order for the network adapter to support NDIS QoS for DCB, it must support at least three traffic classes.</div>
-<div> </div>

 ## Remarks